Hala-Kaisi/Bicycle-Project-Crowd-Evaluation/README.md

 3- Clone this repository to your local machine.

+4- Make sure you have Python 3.6 or higher installed, along with the following modules:

+    - pandas
+    - numpy
+    - matplotlib
+    - plotnine

-4- Run the code from the terminal:
+5- Run the code from the terminal:

     python3 main.py